vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.13.4 =
+* Fixed: We now prevent orders from being transitioned to `processing` when the status is already `completed`.

 = 1.13.3 =
 * Fixed: Early renewals now work properly.
 If you renew early, and you're already using Vipps it will now skip the app entirely and create a new charge.
 If you renew early, and you're not already using Vipps you will be sent to the app and a gateway switch will be performed after successful checkout.